bawejahritik/cli---image-encryption-tool/README.md

 go run . decrypt <encrypted_image_file_path>
 ```

 You will be prompted to enter the password used to encrypt the image.
-The decrypted image will be saved in the same directory as the encrypted image, with the `.dec` extension.
+The decrypted image will be saved in the same directory as the encrypted image.

 **Commands:**